batterypass/BatteryPassDataModel/README.md

 ## Features
 - **Standardized Data Representation:** Ensures uniformity in the way battery data is recorded and shared.
-- **Comprehensive Coverage:** Includes all critical aspects of battery data as specified in the [DIN DKE SPEC 99100:2025-02](https://www.dinmedia.de/en/technical-rule/din-dke-spec-99100/385692321).
+- **Comprehensive Coverage:** Includes all critical aspects of battery data as specified in the [DIN DKE SPEC 99100:2025-02 "Requirements	for	data	attributes	of	the	battery	passport"](https://www.dinmedia.de/en/technical-rule/din-dke-spec-99100/385692321).
 - **Scalability:** Suitable for use in projects of varying scales, from small businesses to large enterprises.
 - **Interoperability:** Facilitates seamless data exchange between different systems and platforms.